Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Permissions-lab/Understanding-permissions.md

 chmod 777 "filename" and chmod +rwxrwxrwx "filename" would give me the exact same results.

 ![numbersandletters](https://user-images.githubusercontent.com/109482212/179662107-86bbc2bc-228b-4420-82f1-e5d79eab4a1f.jpg)

 Let's take a closer look 🕵🏾‍♂️ shall we???

-chmod - allows a user to change the permissions on a file
+👉🏾 chmod - allows a user to change the permissions on a file

-777 - tells the system I want to be able to read/write/excute for the permissions classes: Users groups other.
+👉🏾 777 - tells the system I want to be able to read/write/excute for the permissions classes: Users groups other.

+👉🏾 filename - name of file or directory you want to change permissions on

 ![777](https://user-images.githubusercontent.com/109482212/179662784-2720dc00-2a55-46cf-b31d-35ead79a2f15.jpg)